• Skip to primary navigation

 Note: I was very excited to see this project and while I tried to find every reason to support the tablet, the ultimate test of a product is the company behind it, Archos clearly made a mediocre product terrible.

-Filed Under: Blog, Mobile & Technology Tagged With: Android, Archos, google, google tablet, new release android tab
+Filed Under: Basil's Blog #AIa, Mobile & Technology Tagged With: Android, Archos, google, google tablet, new release android tab

 Google bookmarks